Neuron-Grid/rust_unique_pass/README/README_eng.md

 - Use `--show-strength` to print a strength line like `Strength: 4/4 (entropy: 82.3 bits)`.
 - In `--strict` mode, the program exits with code 3 if the target score is not met within the budget and does not print the password.

+## Security & Scope

+- **Threat model**: local CLI usage on a trusted machine.
+This project focuses on generating strong passwords; it does not protect against attackers with live process memory access or compromised OS.
+- **Side-channel notes**: timing-safe helpers are best-effort and their runtime scales with input length.
+Do not assume strict constant-time guarantees.
+- **Entropy policy**: production paths use OS entropy per byte; deterministic RNGs are used only in tests.
+- **64-bit targets**: only 64-bit is supported.
+A build-time guard is enforced; you can override it with `--features allow-32bit` for experimental builds.

 ## About Language Settings

 - **Languages supported**